lookr-fyi/job-application-bot-by-ollama-ai/README.md

   <a href="#star-us"><strong>Support Us</strong></a>
 </p>

 JobHuntr.fyi is an on-device AI bot that filters and applies for jobs with high personalization at scale.
+Quality first.
+No spam.

 ![JobHuntr Flowchart](src/flow_chart.png)